AFAC logo

 A national Program Board with jurisdictional and national representation was established in late 2016 to oversee the development of the new Australian Fire Danger Rating System (AFDRS).

-The AFDRS was developed across three phases:
+The AFDRS was developed across four phases:

 Phase One (Completed December 2015)